martbok/FtpSpike/README.md

 # FtpSpike
 # FTP Libraries Evaluation Spike

-This spike evaluates using WinSCP nuget package for FTPS and SFTP file transfers.
+This spike evaluates using different nuget package for FTPS and SFTP file transfers.

 ## Development & Local Setup
 The code has been developed using [.NET Core version 3.1](https://www.microsoft.com/net/download/core).